three-halves/MEGAMINER-2024-Flattened/Games/Magomachy/install_doc.md

 ### Step 0.
 Making sure you have the right environment.

 Of course, make sure you have the corresponding language you are coding in for your AI's.
-Have Javascript as well as Node.js installed.
+Have Javascript as well as Node.js installed (specifically version 15.6.0).
 Be sure you are able to use npm and nvm as they are necessary for this setup.

 ### Step 1.
 Going into Cerveau.